 Best-Use Case

-It is a poor fit for low-prep campaigns, onboarding new players, or groups seeking narrative-first play without substantial external scaffolding.
+Poor fit for low-prep campaigns, onboarding new players, or groups seeking narrative-first play without external scaffolding.

 How to Read This Report